mc5312/cs6111-proj3/README.txt

 ________________

-General Description|
+Detailed Description|

+* Dataset
 For our project, we chose to use the NYPD Hate Crimes dataset, available at https://data.cityofnewyork.us/Public-Safety/NYPD-Hate-Crimes/bqiq-cu78/about_data.
-This dataset contains data about confirmed hate crime incidents in NYC.
+This dataset contains data about confirmed hate crime incidents in NYC, in 2019-2023.
 The original dataset has 2,725 rows and 14 columns.
 Each row represents a hate crime incident and contains such information as the area in which the crime occurred,  the group targeted, and the type of crime.

 To map the hate crime dataset to INTEGRATED-DATASET.csv, we first defined a notion of transactions and items.
 Using the Pandas library to manipulate the Hate Crime csv file, we defined a new column called ‘transaction_id’, which is the concatenation of the string representations for ‘Complaint Year Number’, ‘Month Number’, and ‘Complaint Precinct Code’.
 For the items, we used the columns ‘Offense Description’, which specifies the type of crime committed, and ‘Bias Motive Description’, which specifies the targeted group.
 We grouped this table by ‘transaction_id’ and defined the row corresponding to each transaction as all unique values for ‘Offense Description’ and ‘Bias Motive Description’.
-This final table is the INTEGRATED-DATASET.csv file included with the submission.
+This final table, with 1,575 rows, is the INTEGRATED-DATASET.csv file included with the submission.

 Our choice of INTEGRATED-DATASET is compelling as it delves into what has unfortunately become a major issue, hate crimes in NYC.
 Bad actors, whether that be individuals or entities, target specific groups with violence and intimidation, looking to instill fear in that group and incite disorder.
 We hope that we can extract the types of crimes that tend to be perpetrated against certain groups so that law enforcement can better allocate resources for fighting such heinous acts.

+* Internal Design
 All of the logic for parsing the INTEGRATED-DATASET.csv file and generating association rules is present in main.py.
 The main function calls three functions: load_dataset(), run_apriori(), and output_result().